eco-ben/ADRIA-reef-indicators/README.md

 ### Analysis scripts - `src/ADRIA/HighResCoralStress/`

 Note that scripts 1, 2 and 3 are only required to be run if creating model outputs from scratch.
+Script 1 takes > 6h to run on 6 threads, therefore we recommend accessing the preprocessed outputs and running from script 2_.jl onwards.
 If median cover timeseries and `analysis_context_layers_carbonate.gpkg` are already available in the relevant output structure, then scripts 4 and 5 can be run immediately.
-If figures are already available, then the paper.qmd document can be rendered immediately.
+If figures are already available and `analysis_context_layers_carbonate.gpkg` and the GBR-wide domain package are available, then the paper.qmd document can be rendered immediately.

 Workflow:
 ```mermaid